anoopctkm/machine-learning/projects/capstone/report.md

 #### Step 1: content-based filtering

-Similarity between movies was calcualted as cosine similarity << Should define...>>.
+Similarity between movies was calculated as [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity), which captures the cosine angle between the feature vectors of two movies.
 A challenge was to determine which variables from the IMDB dataset would work best.
 Various combinations of variables were tested.
 To validate this method, a handful of movies known well to the author (especially ones that were part of a series) were selected for analysis.
 When a set of variables was tried, the 5-10 most similar movies to these validation movies was examined.
-Based on the authors knowledge of which movies were similar (and those known to be in the same series), a judgement call was made about which variable combinations worked best.
+The optimal variable combination was determined by the author given their knowledge of which movies were similar (and those known to be in the same series).

 To demonstrate, below are the most similar movies to "Pirates of the Caribbean: At World's End" based on different variable sets: